 The shore-based port sampling programme includes the primary species taken in longline fisheries (e.g. bigeye and yellowfin tuna and southern and Pacific bluefin tunas).
-The sampling programme obtained individual processed weights for 82%, 99%, and 100% of the total landed catch in 2013 of swordfish, bigeye tuna and yellowfin tuna respectively, and is incomplete for 2014 (Table 15).
+The sampling programme obtained individual processed weights for 68%, 71%, and 82% of the total landed catch in 2018 of swordfish, bigeye tuna and yellowfin tuna respectively (Table 15).
 The number of striped marlin caught by fleet are presented in Table 16.
 Over half are released alive according to observer records in commercial vessels and historical tag and release rates on sport fishing vessels.

-New Zealand vessels mostly offload their catch in port but a small number of landings are transhipped in port (Table 17).
+New Zealand vessels mostly offload their catch of tunas in port but a small number of landings are transhipped in port (Table 17).

-Table 15: Number and percent of swordfish and large tunas sampled for calendar years 2013 and 2014.
-Results for 2014 preliminary.
+Table 15: Number and percent of swordfish and large tunas sampled for individual processed weights for calendar years 2017 and 2018.

-Calendar Numbers of fish sampled Per rcentage of catch Year Swordfish Bigeye tuna Yellowfin tuna Swordfish Bigeye tuna Yellowfin tuna 2013 9872 1632 7 82 99 100 2014 4682 1277 42 55 66 82
+Calendar Numbers of fish sampled Per centage of catch Year Swordfish Bigeye tuna Yellowfin tuna Swordfish Bigeye tuna Yellowfin tuna 2017 4243 1552 201 76.3 84.4 76.7 2018 4278 1994 389 68.1 70.8 82.6

-Table 16: Commercial landings and discards (both are numbers of fish) of striped marlin in the New Zealand EEZ reported by fishing nation (CELRs and TLCERs), and number of fish landed and tagged by the recreational fleet, by fishing year.
+Table 16: Commercial landings and discards (both are numbers of fish) of striped marlin in the New Zealand EEZ reported by the NZ commercial fleet (CELRs and TLCERs), and number of fish landed and tagged by the recreational fleet, by fishing year.